aamirafridi/jQuery.Marquee/README.md

  - **beforeStarting:** Event will be fired on the element before animation starts.
  - **finished:** Event will be fired on the element after the animation finishes.
  - **pause:** Fire this event on the element when you want to pause the animation, for example when you click/hover a link.
+ - **paused:** Event will be fired on the element when the animation is paused.
  - **resume:** Fire this event on the element when you want to resume, the paused animation.
+ - **resumed:** Event will be fired on the element when the animation is resumed.

 Demo & blog post:
 -----